minnojs/minno-quest/src/js/taskManager/readme.md

 currentTask | The current (last) task object

 ### Inheritance
 piManager uses the same inheritance system used by piQuest.
 It has one type of set: the task set.
-In order to create task sets use `addTaskSet(set, list)`.
+In order to create task sets use `addTasksSet(set, list)`.